FCAS Constitution and Bylaws

 Section 3.
 The new Officers and Directors will take office at the Annual Meeting at which they are elected.

 ARTICLE XI: COMMITMENTS

 This Society shall not enter into any commitments binding upon the National Society without written authorization by the National Society, nor shall the National Society, without written authorization by this Society, enter into any commitments binding upon this Society.

-This Society may terminate its status as a Chapter of the National Society, and the National Society may terminate the status of this Society as a Chapter of the National Society, pursuant to procedures set forth in the 2001 Audubon Chapter Policy adopted by the National Society’s Board of Directors on December 8, 2001.
+TThis Society may terminate its status as a Chapter of the National Society, and the National Society may terminate the status of this Society as a Chapter of the National Society, pursuant to procedures set forth in the 2014 Audubon Chapter Policy adopted by the National Society’s Board of Directors on May 17, 2014.

 In matters not covered by these Bylaws, Robert's Rules of Order shall govern.

 ARTICLE XIV: AMENDMENTS